SharePoint/PnP-Guidance/articles/modern-experience-site-classification.md

 Remove-AzureADDirectorySetting -Id $currentSettings.Id
 ```

-## Custom automation based on 'Site Classification'
+## Managing the classification of a site
 <a name="sectionSection2"> </a>
-The value of site classification can be read, or updated, later on using the UI of SharePoint Online, as you can see in the following figure, by editing the 'Site Information' settings.
+The value of classification for a site can be read, or updated, later on using the UI of SharePoint Online, as you can see in the following figure, by editing the 'Site Information' settings.

 ![The 'Site Classification' option while editing the 'Site Information' settings of a "modern" site in SharePoint Online](media/modern-experiences/site-classification-update-ui.png)

+### Programmatically reading the classification of a site
+<a name="sectionSection3"> </a>
-However, from a developer's perspective, you can also use CSOM and the REST API of SharePoint Online.
+From a developer's perspective, you can also use CSOM and the REST API of SharePoint Online.
 In fact, every SharePoint Online site collection has the _Classification_ property that you can use to read the site classification.
 Here you can see a PowerShell snippet to do that.

 ```PowerShell
 # Delete settings